xpipe-io/xpipe-io.github.io/blog/introduction.md

 and it is planned to support more types of shell connections out of the box.
 X-Pipe is in an early alpha after all.
 But the current implementation already achieved the goal of supporting a wide range of remote connections.

+As an experienced SSH user, you might ask whether X-Pipe is able to support using your complex SSH configuration that you normally use.
+Things like tunnels, configuration files, additional options, and more.
+The answer is yes, you are able to utilize any command-line command to establish remote shell connections.
+Of course, you're still able to use the more user-friendly built-in SSH connection wizard within X-Pipe as well.

 You can try out the implementation in the X-Pipe connection explorer:

 ![connections](/img/stores.png)